Let us make the application process as easy as possible for you.

 What We Consider

-There are several factors we consider when reviewing applications.
+We take a holistic approach when reviewing applications, which takes into consideration several factors to fully capture each student’s experiences, interests and academic coursework.
 Get an idea of what we are looking for by reviewing the following items.

 Important Dates for First-Year Students